beakerbrowser/beakerbrowser.com/install/index.md

   </div>
 </div>

+## Staying updated

+Beaker will automatically keep up-to-date on macOS and Windows, but not on Linux.
+Linux users can subscribe to the [AppCast feed](https://github.com/beakerbrowser/beaker/releases.atom) (includes version release notes) to stay updated.

 ## Build Beaker from source

 Building Beaker from source requires Node 6 or higher.
 If you're on Linux (and in some cases macOS), you'll also need libtool, m4, and automake: